ruc-data-viz/development-environment-setup/README.md

 A quick [7 minute introduction](https://www.youtube.com/watch?v=B-s71n0dHUk) to VSCode is recommended if you are completely new to it.
 A slightly longer [20 minute introduction](https://www.youtube.com/watch?v=ORrELERGIHs) is also helpful.

+VSCode has many [keyboard shortcuts](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
+Learning them will help you work faster in it.

 #### Opening VSCode

 You should have a shortcut on your desktop to open VSCode.
 If not, create one by searching for VSCode in your OS, opening its location, copying, and pasting a shortcut to your desktop.
 You can also open VSCode by searching for it in your OS search bar as you would any other program.